This post is an overview of things to see in Chinatown in Manhattan.

 Reservations: This tour currently runs as a private tour only.

-Where: Tour departs from the intersection of Canal and Baxter Streets (map).
+Where: The tour departs from the intersection of Canal and Baxter Streets (map).

 Duration: Approximately 2 hours.
 Approximately 1.5 miles (2k) in distance.